jughead-z/pokemon-battle-system/README.md

 # pokemon-battle-system
-Pokemon battle system for game design practice using only HTML, CSS, and JavaScript (Ongoing project)
+Pokemon battle system for game design practice using only HTML, CSS, and JavaScript

 How to play
 -------------------